MirisWisdom/DietPi.Hyper-V/README.md

 staring at the command line, and more time enjoying DietPi.

 DietPi makes self-hosting incredibly easy and straightforward, making it a superb candidate for running as a virtualised server image in home labs.
-It is available on common VM software such as VMware and VirtualBox, but it is not (yet) available on Hyper-V.

 The DietPi.Hyper-V project aims to release DietPi images that are compatible with Hyper-V with minimal modifications.
 This way, Hyper-V users can experience